boqs/pd-grid/README.txt

 - step.pd_linux
 - ww.pd_linux

-if the build doesn't work you might need to set PDINCLUDEDIR to wherever pd is installed on your system.
-My machine is arch linux, so manually compiled programs end up in /usr/local.
+if the build doesn't work you might need to edit the Makefile set PDINCLUDEDIR to wherever pd is installed on your system My machine is arch linux, so manually compiled programs end up in /usr/local.

 copy these .pd_linux files (or .pd_whatever if you're on a different OS) to your pd-externals directory.